Tanaka Ks 10 in 2-hitter, Yankees blank Rays 3-0 to up lead

 Tanaka retired his first nine batters before Austin Meadows singled sharply off the right field wall to start the fourth.
 A two-out single in the fifth by Willy Adames was Tampa Bay’s only other hit.

-Lemahieu, shifted over from third base, made a diving stop up the middle to begin a slick force play that drew an appreciative bow from a clapping Tanaka.
+“He didn’t miss any spots.
+He was very precise,” Rays second baseman Brandon Lowe said.
+“I feel like every time he’s come out against us, he’s had really good stuff and it was almost like tonight was a little bitter than the rest and you have to tip your cap to him.
+He was better than us tonight.”

-The right-hander walked only one and set down the final 10 Rays batters, striking out six.
+Tanaka walked only one and set down the final 10 Rays batters, striking out six.
+He improved to 4-2 with a 1.29 ERA in seven starts against the Rays since July 28, 2017 — including a three-hit shutout last July 24.

+“After the fourth inning, everything clicked,” Yankees catcher Gary Sánchez said.
+“What else can you ask for from Tanaka?
+An amazing job.”

+This season, the right-hander has allowed one earned run in 22 innings versus Tampa Bay.
+He is 2-0 with 23 strikeouts in three outings.

 Chirinos (7-3) gave up five hits in six innings.
 He struck out six and walked one.